 So if you are using RAM with lower specs it’s going to slow down your gaming performance in the shape of stutters and constant FPS drops or even the textures not loading in your game, not even this you will also experience slower loading times and bogged down performance.
 Whereas in the regular day-to-day usage you can’t multitask a lot which means opening files and listening to music while browsing at the same time.

 In a general way having a lower capacity of RAM with lower speeds is not ideal for today’s application usage as they have become much more hardware demanding with the new release of technology you need more speed and capacity to run them even the operating systems have become more demanding.
 So if you don’t even have the right amount of hardware in your system you can’t even run the operating system smoothly.

-Now you know how much of an important part dose your RAM plays in the overall performance of your PC and it needs the important amount of concentration as all the other parts in your PC because it one plays its specific role.
+Now you know that How Much Does RAM Affect Gaming and how much of an important part dose your RAM plays in the overall performance of your PC and it needs the important amount of concentration as all the other parts in your PC because it one plays its specific role.
 If you are not able to select a good company that makes good RAM then my choice would be Corsair as they are the best performing Rams whereas for the design and performance you can go with G.Skill because they make some of the best looking Rams out there.